 USS KAUFFMAN Image Gallery:

-The photo below was taken by Mr Karl-Heinz Ahles while USS KAUFFMAN was inport Norfolk, Va, on May 11, 1999.
+The photo below was taken by Karl-Heinz Ahles and shows USS KAUFFMAN at Norfolk, Va, on May 11, 1999.

-The photos below were taken by Brian Barton on July 23, 2002, as USS KAUFFMAN departed Norfolk on its 2002 deployment to the Mediterranean and Arabian Gulf.
+The photos below were taken by Brian Barton on July 23, 2002, when USS KAUFFMAN departed Norfolk on her 2002 deployment to the Mediterranean and Arabian Gulf.

 The photos below were taken by me and show the KAUFFMAN at Naval Base Norfolk, Va., on May 6, 2012.